zszabo-rh/openshift-install-guide/03-assisted-installation/abi.md

     linkStyle default stroke:#2d3748,stroke-width:2px
 ```

 > **Implementation Note:** The embedded service is based on assisted-service running in a lightweight mode with local state storage.
-This is an implementation detail—the user experience is through the generated ISO and `openshift-install agent` commands.
+This is an implementation detail; the user experience is through the generated ISO and `openshift-install agent` commands.

 ### Rendezvous Host